-1. Have a current, valid California contractors license in the trade(s) for which the company is qualified, under the name for which the proposal is submitted.
+1. Have a current, Class A valid California contractors license for which the company under the name for which the proposal is submitted.

 2. Be registered with the Department of Industrial Relations.
 See the http://www.dir.ca.gov/public-works/publicworks.html.
 This requirement also applies to all subcontractors doing work on this project.

 3. Provide the following information with the bid:a.
 Your DIR registration number.b.
 A list of all planned subcontractors, with name of company, project contact, business address/phone number, California contractor license number, DIR number, and total dollar amount of subcontract.c.
 A written acknowledgement that all addenda (if applicable) have been reviewed and incorporated into the bid.

 4. If the project is awarded, all work will require the payment of prevailing wages and successful contractor will be required to execute the attached Public Works Contract prior to the issuance of a Notice to Proceed.

 Contractors are required to inspect the site of the work in order to satisfy themselves, by personal examination or by such other means as they may prefer, of the location of the proposed work and as to the actual conditions of and at the site of work.
 If, during the course of the examination, contractor finds facts or conditions which appear confusing to contractor, contractor shall apply to County for additional information and explanation before submitted the bid.
 However, no such supplemental information so requested or furnished shall vary the terms of the specifications of the Contractor’s sole responsibility to satisfy himself or herself as to the conditions of the work to be performed.